ibm-cloud-docs/solution-tutorials/mean-stack.md

 ## Monitor application performance
 {: #monitorapplication}

 To check the health of your application, you can use the built-in Availability Monitoring service.
 The Availability Monitoring service is automatically attached to your applications in the cloud.
 The availability Monitoring service runs synthetic tests from locations around the world, around the clock to proactively detect and fix performance issues before they impact your visitors.
 Follow the steps below to get to the monitoring dashboard.

+{: shortdesc}

 1. Using the console dashboard, under your application, select the **Monitoring** tab.
 2. Click **View All Tests** to view the tests.